w3c/wg-effectiveness/CSI.md

 This is an important consideration for any specification.
 Inventing a new architecture imposes a significant barrier to developers learning to use the technology, and choices between existing architectural patterns can have significant consequences including for the other aspects mentioned here

 **Privacy**

+This should be reviewed for any specification, especially those which give the device or browser some ability to see data or know something about the user.
+Individuals who work within the [W3c Privacy Activity](https://www.w3.org/Privacy/) can help here.

 **Security**